jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 ## Block

-A block is a body of code delimited by curly braces or `do`..`end` keywords.
-(The difference between the two ways of delimiting a code block is a difference in precedence) Every Ruby method can take an implicit block, however, how the method makes use of the block depends on the method's implementation.
+A block is not an object, but a body of code delimited by curly braces or `do`..`end` keywords.
+(The difference between the two ways of delimiting a code block is a difference in precedence) Every Ruby method can take an implicit block; however, how the method makes use of the block depends on the method's implementation.

 In Ruby, code blocks work as closures (the closure is created when the block is passed to the method)